 Scientific abstract

-Social communication is highly dynamic, and is modulated by both environmental properties and the needs of the interacting individuals.
+Social communication is highly dynamic and is modulated by both environmental properties and the needs of the interacting individuals.
 Therefore, revealing how social and non-social environments affect animal communication is a key question in neuroscience.
-Tackling this problem is complex brains has been challenging as it often involves the integration of multisensory cues over distributed brain areas.
-Here we propose to tackle this question by investigating the modulation of acoustic communication in adult Drosophila by ethologically relevant, social and non-social cues.
-Acoustic communication is essential for fly reproductive behavior, which typically occurs in fly-dense environment and over food patches.
-Therefore, part of the environmental, non-social cues is defined by the landscape of odorants released by food, whereas the social environment is partly defined by co-specific pheromones (social cues).
+Tackling this problem in complex brains, however, has been challenging as it often involves the integration of multisensory cues over distributed brain areas.
+Here we propose to address this question by investigating the modulation of acoustic communication in adult Drosophila by ethologically relevant social and non-social cues.
+Acoustic communication is essential for fly reproductive behavior, which typically occurs in fly-dense environments and over food patches.
+Environmental non-social cues are thus largely defined by the landscape of odorants released by food, whereas the social environment is partly defined by co-specific pheromones (social cues).
 We will leverage these distinct chemosensory signals to dissect the mechanisms by which social and non-social environmental cues modulate acoustic communication (Fig. 1).
-Acoustic communication in flies includes courtship song production (males) and perception (in females and males), and has fast and slowly varying components.
+Acoustic communication in flies includes courtship song production (males) and perception (in females and males), and has components that vary rapidly and slowly.
 To dissect the mechanisms underlying the modulation of acoustic communication at multiple timescales, we will combine high-resolution behavioral analysis, synaptic-level neural tracing, tools for manipulating and monitoring defined neuronal populations, and computational modeling.
-This integrative approach, only feasible in a numerical simple nervous system that is highly amenable to genetic manipulations, will lead to the discovery of circuits and neural activity contributing to the modulation of song production and perception.
-Based on our current knowledge of the mating circuitry, we postulate that chemosesnory modulation of acoustic communication is mediated, at least in part, by sexually dimorphic circuits.
+This integrative approach, only feasible in a simple nervous system that is highly amenable to genetic manipulation, will lead to the discovery of circuits and neural activity that regulate song production and perception.
+Based on our current knowledge of the mating circuitry, we postulate that the chemosensory modulation of acoustic communication is mediated, at least in part, by sexually dimorphic circuits.

 We will first characterize how olfactory cues modulate song production and perception behaviorally.
 Then, we will measure the neural modulations using a two-photon microscope.
-Last, we will dissect the underlying circuit by measuring structural and functional connectivity, and will propose a generative model to inform future experiments.
+Lastly, we will dissect the underlying circuit by measuring structural and functional connectivity and will propose a generative model to inform future experiments.

 Detailed description of the research program